CartoDB/carto-selfhosted-helm/customizations/README.md

 # Configurations

-This file explains how to configure CARTO Self-Hosted to meet your needs.
+This file explains how to configure CARTO Self Hosted to meet your needs.
 In this folder you will find also examples _yaml_ files that you can pass to `helm` to apply those configurations.

 ## Production Ready